Islamabad Rugby Football Club

 Islamabad Rugby Football Club also known as the JINNS is a rugby football club from Islamabad, Pakistan.
-It was formed in 1992 by a group of expatriates, as a registered club.
-The club enjoyed among its members both local and expatriate players.
+It was founded in 1992 by a group of expatriates, as a registered club.
+The club enjoyed support among its members both local and expatriate players.
 In 1996, the local players took over the affairs of the IRFC and worked hard to bring the club to a better and more organized level.
 The club, however, plays regular matches with the British High Commission and also a mixture of player's from the Australian High Commission, French embassy, and expats working with various companies.

 Membership

 Today the club has 60 playing members as well 20 social members.
 A board of governors including president, vice president, secretary, treasure, chief organizer and player coordinator manage the club.
 IRFC is registered with the clubs/associations in India, Sri Lanka and the UAE.

 Philosophy

 The guiding philosophy of IRFC is to work as a social group laying emphasis on the physical, psychological and social development of its members.
 The club gives its members a sense of responsibility, belonging and the most needed a sense of achievement.